conmeehan/conmeehan.github.io/advancedUNIXtutorial.md

 This page outlines some more advanced uses of UNIX that are very useful for research.<br>

-**NOTE:** this is not required for the course but are useful tools for general working within the unix environment.<br>

 ## Redirect output to file

 If a command prints information to the screen (standard out) such as `cat`, `echo`, `ls`, `grep` etc. this output can instead be redirected to a file.<br>